All About Naturopathic Medicine

 This may include acupuncture, diet changes, or supplements.

-Then, we’ll look to scheduling a follow-up appointment to check in on how you’re feeling, and work from there.
+Then, we’ll look into scheduling a follow-up appointment to check in on how you’re feeling, and work from there.

 What Is Homeopathy?